wecodemore/wpstarter/docs/01-Introduction.md

 ## How it works

 WP Starter is a Composer plugin, which means that it can "listen" to Composer events and perform custom operations.
-Composer plugins extend Composer similar to how WordPress plugins extend WordPress.
+Composer plugins extend Composer similarly to how WordPress plugins extend WordPress.

 WP Starter listens to "install" and "update" Composer events to do a series of tasks that prepare the project to be a fully working WordPress site.